aeden/eventbus/README.markdown

 # Overview

+The puropose of this project is to provide an event bus that can be used from within web browsers via JavaScript as well as from applications in other languages.
+Events are added to the bus using an HTTP end point and then are distributed to attached listeners via WebSockets.

 ## Frontend

 The front end is HTML and JavaScript.
 It relies solely on events as the mechanism for dealing with input and output.
 For example, a form is filled in an the submit button is pressed.
 This results in an event.
 Events are sent to local listeners to update the UI as well as to a remote event bus for any additional processing.
 When a listener on the remote event bus handles the event it will fire a new event, directed towards the client's event bus (via websockets) where a listener handles the event and updates the UI.
+Browser UI events are translated from the UI event (i.e. button clicked) to an event that is domain-specific (for example "check-domain-availability").

 ## Backend

 The backend is purely functional event handlers.
 A listener handles the event, perhaps firing off events to the bus, potentially handled by other listeners or the client for UI updates.
+A backend listener could be implemented in any language as long as it can make HTTP calls and has a WebSocket library.

 ## Creating Events